Skip to content

 The Gut-Brain Connection: How Your Digestive Health Impacts Mental Wellness

-by Pooja Rawat 23 Jul 2025 0 comments
+by Pooja Rawat 30 Sep 2025 0 comments

 Have you been feeling down or stressed lately, sometimes for no clear reason?
-Science shows there may be a surprising reason for this: your gut and brain are closely connected, and your digestive health can affect your mental well-being.
+Science now shows there may be a surprising reason for this: your gut and brain are closely connected, and your digestive health can directly affect your mental well-being.

 But first, let's understand what the gut-brain axis is.